tbirms/ChildSafetyProject/Dataset/README.md

-extract the Child_Safety_Data dataset here
+Extract the dataset `Child_Safety_Data.zip` here.
+On Windows we suggest using 7-Zip and on MacOS we suggest The Unarchiver to extract all parts of the zip.
+The size of the extracted dataset is about 5.17 GB.